 At Ambius, we have award-winning design consultants and industry-leading horticultural experts to help you unlock the potential of your office.
 We work with you to create an innovative design solution that both realize your vision and facilitates a thriving workplace environment.

 Employee satisfaction is not just about contentment in one’s role.
 The office atmosphere plays a big part in employees’ workplace wellness.
 At the start of the new year, everyone is always focused on improving their health and wellbeing, but there’s more to that too.
 Eating your fruits and vegetables and going to the gym will only get you so far.

 Wellness is a culmination of many different aspects of life, and working within an environment that fosters healthy productivity contributes to this overall state of being.

-Now that you’ve done the wellness check, and you have an idea what workplace wellbeing initiatives you’d like to pursue, Ambius is here to help you get the ball rolling.
-Our “Greening Your office” How-to Guide presents simple and thought-provoking exercises that will get everyone on the same page for a successful office design.
+Once you have an idea of what workplace wellbeing initiatives you’d like to pursue, Ambius is here to help you get the ball rolling.
+Our Smarter, Healthier Spaces Guide presents simple and thought-provoking exercises that will get everyone on the same page for a successful office design.

 - Human Resources Manager

 - It is in the nature of this role to ensure employee satisfaction and retention, so the person that holds it often has her/his finger on the pulse of employee concerns and may have insights on what should be addressed within the work environment.